HHS/TANF-app/docs/Architecture Decision Record/009-git-workflow.md

     * Add in-line comment to the file changes to provide context for the proposed changes
     * Ensure there are no merge conflicts
     * Ensure CI/CD pipelines are green
+    * For frontend PRs, ensure that documentation trail from Raft's a11y review associated with epic is included and indicate if PR completes this epic.
     * Update the title to remove `WIP`, change the PR to [Ready for Review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request), assign label `raft-review`.
     * If your PR is against a branch other than `raft-tdp-main` keep it as a draft PR and add the tag `blocked` until the other branch is merged.
 13. Assign a reviewer: